 Pay Item Pay Unit

-Precast Wingwalls, Furn and Erect …………….………..……………………..…..…Lump Sum
+Precast Wingwalls, Furn and Erect..........................................................Lump Sum

-Precast Wingwalls, Furn and Erect will be measured on a lump sum basis based on Plan quantities and will include precast headwall, wingwall and foundation units/elements required to be installed as shown on the plans.
+Precast Wingwalls, Furn and Erect (LSUM) will be measured on a lump sum basis based on plan quantities and will include precast headwall, wingwall and foundation units/elements required to be installed as shown on the plans.
 Payment of this item shall be payment in full for all costs associated with furnishing and installing all precast headwall, wingwall and foundation elements, including but not limited to all professional engineering services, labor, materials and equipment to complete the work.

-The following items will not be measured and paid for separately but will be considered included in the cost “Precast Wingwalls, Furn and Erect”;
+The following items will not be measured and paid for separately but will be considered included in the cost “Precast Wingwalls, Furn and Erect”:

 Preparation of sealed shop drawings and design calculations of all precast elements by a Professional Engineer registered in the State of Michigan.

 Manufacturing, shipping, and erection of the precast wingwalls headwalls and foundations.

 Furnishing and placement of the non-shrink, non-metallic grout necessary for erection.

-Precast headwalls and foundations will not be paid for separately, but will be considered included in the cost of Precast Wingwalls, Furn and Erect.
+Precast headwalls and foundations will not be paid for separately but will be considered included in the cost of Precast Wingwalls, Furn and Erect.

 Excavation to foundation elevation and wall backfill will be paid for separately within the limits as shown on plans.